adirtyshame/cordova-plugin-device-sensor-fusion/README.md

 # cordova-plugin-device-sensor-fusion

 A cordova plugin using sensor fusion to offer more precise orientation data.
-It is based on a work of Alexander Pacha.
+It is based on a work of Alexander Pacha (https://bitbucket.org/apacha/sensor-fusion-demo).

 Access is via a global `navigator.fusion` object.